 Leading Off: a's-Rays in MLB's 1st set twinbill since 2011

-Tampa Bay Rays' Mallex Smith steals second base in front of Oakland Athletics third baseman Ryon Healy during the first inning of a baseball game Friday, June 9, 2017, in St. Petersburg, Fla.
 The Tampa Bay Rays host Oakland in the first scheduled doubleheader in the big leagues since July 16, 2011, when the Angels visited the A's.
+The 2:10 p.m.
+EDT start will mark the second doubleheader ever at the domed Tropicana Field - the other was Sept.

 Add your comments below